ZaubererMD/md_api_client_sh/README.md

 ```
 The script will then request a login-token via `session/request_login_token` and perform a call to `session/login` afterwards.

-At the end, bot of the routines will output the response of the `session/login` call.
+At the end, both of the routines will output the response of the `session/login` call.
 Usually you will want to call another method with your newly acquired session, so you should extract the session-token for further communication with the API.
 This can be done using `jq` as follows:
 ```sh
 mdapi.sh login_hashed <USERNAME> <PASSWORD_HASH> | jq -r '.data.session.token'
 ```